-Enter Gladly Voice & IVR — A Powerful Duo, Natively Built-In
+Enter Gladly Voice & IVR Support System

-Because so many customers still turn to the phone for support, we knew that building an enterprise-grade phone system was key.
+Because so many customers still turn to the phone for support, we knew that building an enterprise-grade IVR phone system was key.
 But, we also knew we wanted to build it in a way that would improve on today’s experience.

 Unlike most customer service platforms in the market, we made the intentional decision not to rely on third-party apps or separate solutions, but embed our Voice and Interactive Voice Recording (IVR) system (that automated menu you usually hear when you call into customer service) into the same platform as all the other digital channels.

-And because they’re built-in not bolted on, Gladly is also able to leverage something that other platforms can’t: all the rich context and information about the customer and their history that lives within Gladly—from what a customer said in an email three hours ago, to the language they’re most comfortable speaking in—and use it to truly elevate both the customer and agent experience and drive stronger, more personal relationships.
+And because they’re built-in not bolted on, Gladly is also able to leverage something that other IVR support systems can’t: all the rich context and information about the customer and their history that lives within Gladly—from what a customer said in an email three hours ago, to the language they’re most comfortable speaking in—and use it to truly elevate both the customer and agent experience and drive stronger, more personal relationships.

-Get Customers to the Right Agent, The First Time
+IVR Support System That Get Customers to the Right Agent, The First Time

 Routing a customer in Gladly isn’t just about Service Level Agreements (the target window companies set within which agents are expected to respond to a customer).
 With Gladly, you can decide which agent or team a customer should be routed to based on their individual characteristics—their lifetime value, the country they’re based in, or even the language they speak—to ensure that they’re always routed to the agent best-suited to help them.

 Let’s take the example of Kara, a customer of high-end furniture store Moderno, who has a question on her recent, sizeable, purchase.
 With Gladly, Kara doesn’t have to call a specific VIP number to get the VIP treatment she deserves.
-Because of her recent purchase, Gladly can recognize her status as a customer with a high lifetime value, and automatically route her straight to the dedicated concierge team that helps Moderon’s top-spending customers.
+Because of her recent purchase, Gladly can recognize her status as a customer with a high lifetime value, and automatically route her straight to the dedicated concierge team that helps Moderno’s top-spending customers.

 That way a high-value customer doesn’t slip between the cracks, and automatically gets the high-touch experience without Moderno having to lift a finger.

-Make Customers Feel Known
+Interactive IVR That Make Customers Feel Known

 But when an agent accepts a call in Gladly, we’re able to identify a customer that’s reached out before via their phone number, and surface the key information you know about them in their own, individual profile.